seanox/aspect-js/manual/composite.md

 In the default behavior, the name of the resources is derived from the composite ID and then uses it as the lower case at the beginning.
-This behavior can be changed with the attribute [strict](markup.md#strict) so that the composite ID is used unchanged for the resources.
+This behavior can be changed with the [value strict for attribute composite](markup.md#composite) so that the composite ID is used unchanged for the resources.

 ## Loading
 The loading of the resources and the view model binding are done partially when the composite is needed in the view, which greatly minimizes the loading time, since only resources that are used at the moment of rendering are loaded